 Edward Fox was entitled to the money which had been set aside for him in payment of the land contract, but there was another matter to be settled first.
 Fox would not answer questions about his marital status.
 It appeared that he was married, and Fox’s wife, whom he had left behind in Seattle, wanted her share of the land sale proceeds, which Fox had tried to conceal from her.
 With the perspective of more than ninety years since these events, we can see from census records that Fox had left wives behind in Colorado and in California, as well.

-After the court case was settled, Nevins & Park were free to continue their

-  development plans for their property in Wedgwood, and they could start selling

-  lots in the plat to other people.
-While the land ownership had been under

-  dispute, only one of the original five families lived in the one-block plat of

-  the Nevins & Park Addition, in the house at 8234 28th Ave NE which was built

-  approximately 1916 for Bert Wait’s family.
+After the court case was settled, Nevins & Park were free to continue their development plans for their property in Wedgwood, and they could start selling lots in the plat to other people.
+While the land ownership had been under dispute, only one of the original five families lived in the one-block plat of the Nevins & Park Addition, in the house at 8234 28th Ave NE which was built approximately 1916 for Bert Wait’s family.

-  The other four original families, all headed by men who were architects or

-  architectural draftsmen, began building their houses in the plat in 1918.
-Four

-  of the men worked in the office of Seattle architect Charles Bebb: J.R.
-Nevins,

-  Earl G. Park and his brother John, and Bert Wait.
+The other four original families, all headed by men who were architects or architectural draftsmen, began building their houses in the plat in 1918.
+One of the men worked for a different company, and the others all worked in the office of Seattle architect Charles Bebb: J.R.
+Nevins, Earl G. Park and his brother John, and Bert Wait.